Hispanic eugenics: Women's reproduction in Spain

 Because midwives appeared to be so frequently involved in sharing knowledge about abortion and contraceptives and performing abortions, the male led scientific community in Spain tried to marginalize these women.
 Professionalization in medicine would help to further relegate the importance of midwives in Spain.
 Further attempts to dislodge midwives from the birthing process included accusing them of witchcraft and quackery, trying to make them appear unscientific.
 This was all part of a medical and eugenic science driven effort to reduce the number of abortions in Spain.

 PSOE introduced legislation to legalize abortion in 1983 through an amendment to Spain's penal code.
 Abortion was finally made legal by Congress later that year by a vote of 186 - 50, but did not enter into legal effect until July 1985 as Coalición Popular (now Partido Popular) challenged the constitutionality of the law.
 The decriminalization of abortion was allowed for three reasons.
 The first was that it was ethical in the case of rape.
 The second was it could be a necessary to save the life of the mother.
 The third reason was that eugenic, allowing abortion in case of fetal malformation.

 History

 A Hispanic eugenics conference took place from 21 April to 10 May 1933 in Madrid, where topics like eugenics, divorce, abortion, birth control and prostitution were discussed by over fifty intellectuals.

-Catalans eugenics supporters were advocating their own form of Hispanic eugenics by 1934, with its leading advocates including Hermenegildo Puig i Sais, Josep A. Vandellós, Pompeu Fabra, and Francesiso Maspons.
+Catalan eugenics supporters were advocating their own form of Hispanic eugenics by 1934, with its leading advocates including Hermenegildo Puig i Sais, Josep A. Vandellós, Pompeu Fabra, and Francesiso Maspons.
 Josep A. Vandellós published his first book advocating Catalan eugenics in 1934.
 The Societat Catalana d'Eugenèsia was founded that year.
 Their purpose was to create an improved Catalan people.